TUD-INF-IAI-MCI/BrailleIO/README.md

 ### BrailleRenderer

 This project builds the currently used renderer to transform a given string input into a representation in computer-braille by applying a defined translation table.
-The translation tables are built by the “XXX” project.
+The translation tables are built by the “Liblouis” project.
 Currently the German translation tables are used but of course others can be defined and loaded trough the constructor.

 This render builds the standard render for String content of the BrailleIo framework.
 It also implements the ITouchableRenderer interface in a very detailed manner.
 This allows for highly interactive touchable interface build on this simple text-to-Braille-renderer.